 - Public School Teacher – orchestra, band, and general music.

-- Vocalability (this blog) where I write about singing and voice pedagogy, since 2010.
+- Vocalability (this blog) on singing and voice pedagogy, since 2009.

-- Book scheduled for publication in fall of 2017: Sane Singing: Navigating the Vocal Journey.
-Sane Singing is a guide to finding training that works, as well as giving advice on how to assess one’s own vocal progress.
+- Sane Singing: A Guide to Vocal Progress.
+Sane Singing is a guide to finding training that works, as well as giving advice on how to assess one’s own vocal progress (Better Baggage Publishing, 2018).

 - Tenor with Cantate Chamber Singers.

-- Solo recitals – special interest in Latin American and Spanish art song and new music.
+- Solo recitals – special interests in Latin American art song and new music.

 - Opera and musical theatre roles.

 - Tenor section leader at churches and cathedrals throughout DC Metro area.